khast3x/khast3x.github.io/_posts/2018-10-02-docker-c2-hershell-metasploit.md

 We want to use Docker to build a fresh [hershell](https://github.com/lesnuages/hershell) implant and easily distribute it.

 [Hershell](https://github.com/lesnuages/hershell) comes with the ability to upgrade the infected target to a `meterpreter` implant or inject shellcode directly in memory.
-We'll also be using Docker to host our second stage Metasploit C2 (C3 in this article)
+We'll also be using Docker to host our second stage Metasploit C2.

 Once done, generating, sharing and managing the implant should be a fast and cloud-native process.

-Deploying a server to catch the reverse callback will should be fast and clean.
+Deploying a server to catch the reverse callback will be fast and clean.
 # Requirements

 You'll need a `docker` environment [installed](https://docs.docker.com/install/), and some place to host your C2 and C3.